Convergence of the extended Kalman filter with small and state-dependent noise: Impact of the initial error on the EKF estimation error

-\begin{lemma} Consider a family $A(t)$ of locally bounded processes with values in the class of square matrices of order $n$, \begin{enumerate} \item Suppose that there exist a uniformly bounded and elliptic family $\K(t)$, and a constant number $k> 0$ such that $A(t)$ is $(\K(t), k)$ stable, then $A(t)$ is exponentially stable and the estimate \eqref{expstab} is satisfied with $c=k/2$. \item Conversely, if $A(t)$ is uniformly bounded and exponentially stable (so that estimate \eqref{expstab} holds for some $c> 0$) then for any $k< 2c $, there exists a family of uniformly bounded and elliptic processes $\K(t)$ that are adapted to the filtration generated by $A$ and are such that $A(t)$ is $(\K(t), k)$ stable.
-More generally, if $q_0$ is a family of uniformly positive numbers, there exists a family of uniformly elliptic processes $\K(t)$ such that $\K(0)= q_0 I,$ $A(t)$ is $(\K(t), k)$ stable and
+\begin{enumerate} \item Suppose that there exist a uniformly bounded and elliptic family $\K$, and a constant number $k> 0$ such that $A$ is $(\K, k)$-stable, then $A$ is exponentially stable and the estimate \eqref{expstab} is satisfied with $c=k/2$. \item Conversely, if $A$ is uniformly bounded and exponentially stable (so that estimate \eqref{expstab} holds for some $c> 0$) then for any $k< 2c $, there exists a family of uniformly bounded and elliptic processes $\K$ that are adapted to the filtration generated by $A$ and are such that $A$ is $(\K, k)$-stable.
+More generally, if $q_0$ is a family of uniformly positive numbers, there exists a family of uniformly elliptic processes $\K$ such that $\K(0)= q_0 I,$ $A$ is $(\K, k)$-stable and for $t>0$

 \end{enumerate} \end{lemma}